freddyb/homepage/content/2026-05-31-the-s-in-interoperability.md

 The lack of rigor in the original description of JSON as a "subset of JavaScript" was already acknowledged and raised as problematic in the JSON RFC (which came much later in 2017).
-But still to this day, many implementations allow input with duplicate dictionary keys and show divergent behavior.
+But still to this day, many implementations allow duplicate dictionary keys and show divergent behavior.

 While the examples with SRI and JSON are relatively harmless, real parser differential bugs were leading to code execution,